Motor Trade Insurance

 Why you need motor trade insurance?

 Motor trade insurance is a general term which covers a wide range of flexible policies.
 The policies cover all aspects of working in the motor trade.
 It is required anyone operating a business involving motor vehicles.
 A motor trade insurance policy will be a good idea whether your business drives your own vehicles, or if you store or move customer’s vehicles.

 Many motor trade businesses like garages or valet parking services will be dealing with cars that they do not own.
 In cases where staff need to move customers cars, damage and accidents can occur.
 A good motor trade policy will cover against a claim in these cases.

-Motor trade policies are also useful for businesses who take vehicles on the public highways.
+Motor trade policies are also useful for businesses who take vehicles on public highways.
 Driving any vehicle involves risk.
 Breakdown or recovery services can ensure they are protected in the event of an accident to their own, or third-party vehicle.